 The first study found mercury in nine of 20 samples of commercial HFCS.
 The second study found mercury in almost one-third of 55 brand-name foods.

 And yeast can be an immune system reaction to mercury.
 Swell huh?
-Not to mention that bad bacteria likes to eat the stuff and as this study on fructose from corn points out, it also feeds candida yeast.
+Not to mention that bad bacteria likes to eat the stuff and as this study on fructose that was published in Mycopathologia.
+1996from corn points out, it also feeds candida yeast.

 There is a lot of information about soy not being the health food it is claimed to be.
 There are also tons of studies suggesting it is good for you.
 All you have to do is do a Google search to find the research from both sides of the ongoing argument.
 I believe the truth is somewhere in between and soy in moderation is best way to go.